eguvenc/framework_old/mtemp/utf8/releases/0.0.1/README.md

 ## Utf8 Class

-Obullo's Utf8 Class contains utf8 functions which are the utf8 version of standart Php functions.The class constructor first the check is your server support the <strong>UTF8 natively</strong> if yes the library use the **ICONV** functions otherwise it use **own utf8 functions**.
+Obullo's Utf8 Class contains utf8 functions which are the utf8 version of standart Php functions.
+The class constructor first the check is your server support the <strong>UTF8 natively</strong> if yes the library use the **ICONV** functions otherwise it use **own utf8 functions**.

 ### Initializing the Class